 Reliability is the number one consideration associated with automatic autoclaves.
 Autoclave used in a healthcare facility is a medical device regulated by the Food and Drug Administration (FDA) and is intended to render medical devices sterile.
 FDA as a guidance provides recommendations to require that sterile products meet certain sterility requirements before release to the market.

 You’ll also need to consider an autoclave with extra safety mechanisms.
 Automatic autoclaves use high-temperature and high-pressure steam in the defined sterilization time to sterilize instruments and tools.
 The safety protection mechanism of each autoclave is a crucial consideration.
 Take door design for example, the automatic double door locking mechanism can be a good choice.
-It ensures the door is closed during the drying stage and can only open when the sterilization cycle is complete followed by pressing the unlock button.
+It ensures the door is closed during the drying stage and can only open when the sterilization cycle is complete.
 This feature prevents re-contamination and keeps everyone safe.

 In dental clinics, you will commonly see a tabletop autoclave comes in two versions of automatic and manual design.
 You may have considered a manual autoclave.
 It’s true that these devices are much less expensive compared to their automated counterparts.